 you will understand when you get older

-I was running on a quiet path a few days ago when my phone interrupted with a buzzing notification.
-A college friend had requested to follow me on Beli (great app).
-I would consider them a good friend, and yet I hadn’t thought of them in a while.
+I was running downhill along North Woods when a non-Strava buzzing notification interrupted.
+A college friend had requested to follow me on Beli (fun app!).
+A kindred soul, and yet I hadn’t thought of them once since moving cities.
 In that moment, I finally understood why social media exists.

-I would use Beli more if I made more money, or if restaurants gave me more joy per $.
-In the meantime, I’ve finally graduated “learning to cook.”
-I enrolled myself immediately in “improving as a cook.”
-A few months ago, I added some tablespoons and teaspoons and pounds of sauces and beef and broccoli, moaning all the time about what the hell garlic and ginger are for.
+I’d use Beli more if restaurants gave me more joy per $.
+In the meantime, the kitchen has seen no more burnt oatmeal or crowded pans, as I belatedly graduated “learning to cook.”
+In recent weeks, I’m learning to cook thoughtfully.
+A few months ago, I’d added tablespoons, teaspoons, and pounds of stuff together to make beef and broccoli, crying the whole time about what garlic and ginger were even for.
 I was surprised that the result was good!
 Magic!
 The second time wasn’t easier, nor was the third time really.
 But now I’ve made the same beef and broccoli a little more than ten times, along with tomato and egg and other stuff.
 Nowhere near Visa’s do 100 things.
-Still, now I understand what my father meant with the frustrating answer “a little bit” every time I ask “please, just tell me how much sesame oil it needs.”
+Still, now I understand what my father meant with the frustrating answer “a little bit” every time I asked “please, just tell me how much sesame oil it needs.”

-Grocery stores are as fun as Uniqlo now.
+So, grocery stores are as fun as Uniqlo now.
 Ah, yes, that would be good for dinner.
 That can make a nice snack.
-That’s a good thing to keep in the (back pocket) top shelf for when this haul starts running dry.
-I saw a post, “If life is a never ending loop of dirty dishes and laundry then that means life is a never ending loop of home cooked meals and comfy clean clothes.”
+That’s a good thing to keep in the top shelf for when this haul starts running dry.
+I read in a newsletter: “If life is a never ending loop of dirty dishes and laundry then that means life is a never ending loop of home cooked meals and comfy clean clothes.”
 Incline the mind towards appreciation—yes, life is a series of problems, and yes, you are also the luckiest person in the world.

 I am growing into the target demographic for NYT Cooking.
 These are windows into other people’s lives!
 You learn how someone else treats these ingredients!
 They use methods you haven’t heard of before!

-I also feel my life stretching laterally into new stretches of human experience.
+I also feel my life stretching laterally into n ew corners of human experience.

 I remember the cultural classes in elementary school.
 Everyone sits around a table cutting paper snowflakes or wrapping dumplings.
 Arguably, all of Chinese class was cultural education.
 We memorized poems and 文学常识 (“common sense for literature”) and spent little time on grammar and systematically learning new words.